The AWESOME/MIT Advancing Women through Education (AWE) Fellowship

 Since 2018, AWESOME and the MIT Center for Transportation and Logistics (CTL) have partnered on the Advancing Women through Education (AWE) Fellowship, which provides tuition assistance for students entering the MIT Supply Chain Management master’s program.
 AWESOME leaders are encouraged to help a woman in their organization or network take her career to the next level by recommending she apply.

-There are two pathways to an MIT master’s degree in supply chain management:
+There are two pathways to an MIT master’s degree in supply chain management and the AWE Fellowship:

 2021 AWESOME/MIT AWE Fellow from the Supply Chain Management Blended Program